 |Copyright © Nucleus Medical Media, Inc.|

-A hordeolum can form when the oil produced from a gland of the eyelid thickens and can no longer flow.
-If bacteria are trapped in the this gland or an eyelash follicle, an infection can develop.
-This can result in the development of fluid and pus.
-It is possible to have more than 1 hordeolum at a time.
-It is common for them to reoccur.
+A hordeolum forms when the oil from a gland of the eyelid thickens and can no longer flow.
+Bacteria trapped in the gland or an eyelash follicle leads to infection.

 A hordeolum usually begins as a red and swollen area on or in the eyelid.
+It may be in one or both eyes.
 Often, the area is tender and painful.
-In addition to the red, painful bump, some other symptoms of hordeola include:
+Other problems may be:

 - Tearing of the eye